Pilouche/blablacar-technical-test/README.md

       ...
     }
  ```
-Unfortunately, this implements a total locking mechanism (using this intrisic ock of the object) on the object supplied in the annotation, here ```currentPositions```.
+Unfortunately, this implements a total locking mechanism (using the intrisic lock of the object) on the object supplied in the annotation, here ```currentPositions```.
 Hence, the whole map is locked by one single thread when other threads are trying to access it.
 This often results in bad performance results as the threads spend more time waiting to get access than doing the actual operation.
 In the worst case, we can even end up having infinite loop/deadlock problems if the implementation is not correct.
 Therefore, the second option was to used the ```synchronizedMap()``` method from Java Collections.
 After reading the documentation, it turned out that this method was also using a single lock for the whole map object.
 Hence, this solution had the same performance issues as the Lombok implementation so it was discarded.

 It is where the ```ConcurrentHashMap``` implementation of ```Map``` intervenes.
 This concurrent version allows bettter performances than the aforementioned implementations.
 In this case the locking mechanism is different, the map is divided into several segments.
 Then, the lock is performed on those, let's say, **n** segments.
 This means that, if a thread is currently accessing **1** segment, all the other segments, so **n-1** segments, are free to be accessed by other threads.
 Thanks to that implementation, a way better performance is achieved as the whole map is not locked by single thread, but either one or more segments.
 This implementation has been added to the ```currentPositions``` map when it's initiliazed in the **Launcher java** class thanks to ```toConcurrentMap(k, v)``` method.